tier4/scenario_simulator_v2/docs/tutorials/SimpleDemo.md

 ## How to run simple demo

-Only you have to do is type this command in your terminal.
+Only you have to do is execute this command in your terminal.

 ```bash
 source ~/scenario_simulator_ws/install/local_setup.bash